 For example, the Lancet study considered the effect of alcohol use on the risk of developing tuberculosis when making its recommendation that people should shun alcohol.

-However, there were only in the United States in 2016.
+However, there were only

 While cutting alcohol may offer some reduction in the 2.79 million annual cases of tuberculosis in India, it’s unlikely it’d have a major effect in countries with a low rate of the disease.